The Things that Move Us.

-Henry Ford had one before he broke speed records with his newly developed car.
-The same goes for Nikola Tesla when he invented his coil, or for Maria Telkes in her pioneering work on solar thermal storage systems.
-Every engine or tool stems from an idea.
-This idea takes shape through construction and eventually turns into reality as a finished product.
+Henry Ford had it before he broke the speed record with his newly developed car.
+Nikola Tesla when he invented his coil.
+As did Maria Telkes in her pioneering work in the field of solar-powered equipment.
+Every machine, and every device, is born from an idea.
+This takes shape in the construction phase and finally becomes reality as a finished product.
 Mechanical engineers shape this path of creation.
 Creativity and innovation are the engines that drive mechanical engineers.